-Austria is a country located in Central Europe that attracts attention with its rich history and cultural heritage.
-This federal republic, with Vienna as its capital, consists of nine states, each with its own administrative authority.
-Austria occupies an important position both for its natural beauty and economic strength.
-While situated at the heart of Europe, the country also combines modern living with traditional values.
-The official language of Austria is German, and the country is a member of the European Union and uses the Euro.
+Austria holds an important position both for its natural beauty and for its economic strength.
+Although the country is located in the heart of Europe, it also has a structure that combines modern life with traditional values.
+The official language of Austria is German.
+The country is a member of the European Union and uses the euro.

 Vienna